jaycedowell/rtl_osv21/README.md

 -----
   1) Build the decoder.so extension via 'make'

+  2) Create the initial database with the 'archive' directory using the 'initDB.sh' script

-  2) Update the configuration file 'rtl_osv21.config'
+  3) Update the configuration file 'rtl_osv21.config'

-  3) Run the script via ./rtl_osv21.py
+  4) Run the script via ./rtl_osv21.py

 Supported Sensors
 -----------------